Learning Outcomes

 This article has covered the following key knowledge points:

-- The custody officer must authorise and record all detentions and ensure suspects are informed of their rights.
+- The custody officer (sergeant or above) must promptly authorise and record all detentions, maintain an accurate custody record, and ensure all rights are explained to the suspect.

-- The right to have someone informed of arrest can also be delayed, but only with proper authorisation and justification.
+- The right to have someone informed of arrest may be delayed, but only on similar grounds and with authorisation from an inspector or higher officer.

-- Detention without charge is limited to 24 hours, extendable to 36 hours for indictable offences, and up to 96 hours with a magistrate's warrant.
+- The initial period of detention without charge is limited to 24 hours, extendable to 36 hours by a superintendent for indictable offences, and thereafter only by magistrates’ warrant up to a maximum of 96 hours.

 Key Terms and Concepts